HASwitchPlate/openHASP-docs/docs/hardware/makerfabs/esp32-s3-parallel-tft-touch.md

 ## Backlight Control

-The backlight can be controlled by PWM on pin `GPIO45` of the 3.5".
+The backlight of the 3.5" model can be controlled by PWM on pin `GPIO45`.

+The backlight on the 4.0" model is always on and can not be controlled.

-The backlight can be controlled by PWM on pin `GPIO02` of the 4.3".
+The backlight of the 4.3" model can be controlled by PWM on pin `GPIO02` if the PCB is v1.3 only.
+With PCB v2.0 the backlight can not be adjusted and the screen is always on.

 ## Video